 Travel the right time of year

 Before buying your ticket, check out when is the best time to visit India.
 Being a huge country, it’s not the same season for every place and for every type of holiday.
-For example, if you want to visit Delhi, we found that the best time is around January/February for mild and fresh temperature, while August is their monsoon season and you will find daily showers and mosquitos.
+For example, if you want to visit Delhi, we found that the best time is around January/February for mild and fresh temperatures, while August is their monsoon season and you will find daily showers and mosquitos.

-Northern Indian states like Uttarakhand and Rajasthan are best visited in spring around April and May, while to visit Kerala with a more pleasant weather and less humidity, you might prefer autumn and winter months between September and March.
-To enjoy less crowded and Goa’s beaches, head there either in November or between February and May.
+Northern Indian states like Uttarakhand and Rajasthan are best visited in spring around April and May, while to visit Kerala with more pleasant weather and less humidity, you might prefer autumn and winter months between September and March.
+To enjoy less crowded and Goa beaches, head there either in November or between February and May.

 India is a pretty hot country, so unless you are going to climb Mount Everest in winter, you will likely need summer clothes.
 If you think you will feel uncomfortable with the local “staring” culture, I suggest you pack clothes that are light, breathable but long and pretty much covering.
 This is better also because the sun can be really aggressive, so wearing some extra protection is always a good idea.

 Among the other things I suggest packing for India are a high-SPF sunscreen, a hat for extra sun protection, sunglasses (even if you are not Italian!), and comfortable shoes.
 India is an over-populated country and many of the attractions, especially local markets can get very crowded.
 You might want to also wear some safety clothes with hidden pockets and maybe a funny pack for your money and valuables.

 Carry the right medicines